inrupt/solid-common-vocab-js/README.md

 For detailed examples going beyond the common usages featured here, please see the [demonstration test suite](./demo/DemonstrateUsage.test.js).

-The `lit-term` library is distributed as a Github NPM packages: `@solid/lit-term` For more information about Github NPM packages, please visit [the dedicated documentation](https://help.github.com/en/github/managing-packages-with-github-packages/configuring-npm-for-use-with-github-packages).
+The `solid-common-vocab` library is distributed as a Github NPM packages: `@inrupt/solid-common-vocab` For more information about Github NPM packages, please visit [the dedicated documentation](https://help.github.com/en/github/managing-packages-with-github-packages/configuring-npm-for-use-with-github-packages).

-**NOTE:** This library is used extensively by the LIT Artifact Generator project that can automatically generate source-code (in multiple programming languages, including JavaScript) that provides LIT Vocab Term instances for every term defined within any RDF vocabulary.
-Due to the ease of simply pointing the LIT Artifact Generator at any RDF vocabulary, and _have it_ automatically generate all the LIT Vocab Term instances for you automatically, we don't expect manual instantiation of LIT Vocab Terms to be very common.
-However, this documentation describes the LIT Vocab Term library without any dependency or requirement to use the LIT Artifact Generator whatsoever.
+**NOTE:** This library is used extensively by the Artifact Generator project that can automatically generate source-code (in multiple programming languages, including JavaScript) that provides Vocab Term instances for every term defined within any RDF vocabulary.
+Due to the ease of simply pointing the Artifact Generator at any RDF vocabulary, and _have it_ automatically generate all the Vocab Term instances for you automatically, we don't expect manual instantiation of Vocab Terms to be very common.
+However, this documentation describes the Vocab Term library without any dependency or requirement to use the Artifact Generator whatsoever.

 ## RDF library support

-The LIT Vocab Term objects from this library are intended to be simple wrappers around 'NamedNode' objects conforming to the [RDFJS interface](http://rdf.js.org/data-model-spec/).
+The Vocab Term objects from this library are intended to be simple wrappers around 'NamedNode' objects conforming to the [RDFJS interface](http://rdf.js.org/data-model-spec/).
-This means that LIT Vocab Term instances can be used natively with libraries that are RDFJS-compliant, such as `rdf-ext` or `rdflib.js`.
-A `LitVocabTerm` may be built by passing an RDFJS `Datafactory` implemented with any library, but it also embeds a basic `Datafactory` implementation for simplicity.
+This means that Vocab Term instances can be used natively with libraries that are RDFJS-compliant, such as `rdf-ext` or `rdflib.js`.
+A `VocabTerm` may be built by passing an RDFJS `Datafactory` implemented with any library, but it also embeds a basic `Datafactory` implementation for simplicity.